 G2.B2.S1 Learning is personalized to meet the courses students need for graduation.
-Credit recovery and language advantage courses are provided to students that need them in order to make up courses they have not passed.
-Students will be placed on academic contracts and have academic discussions to outline progress and academic expectations for students Assistant Principal and Career coach will meet with students to review and discuss progress towards graduation 4
+Credit recovery courses are provided to students that need them in order to make up courses they have not passed.
+Students will be placed on academic contracts and academic discussions to outline progress and academic expectations.
+Assistant Principal and Career Coach will meet with students to review and discuss progress towards graduation.

 Optimal performance and learning require motivational readiness.
 Usually disengaged students have the absence of such readiness which can continue to cause and/or maintain problems.
-Having the opportunity to reengage in an environment that is perceived by students as caring and supportive, increases the likely that the student will succeed.
+Having the opportunity to reengage in an environment that is perceived by students as caring and supportive, increases the likelihood that students will succeed.

 Student course history will be evaluated for creation of the high school graduation plan.
-Prior schools will be contacted in order to recover credit for courses lost due to excessive absences (No-Credit Rule).
-Attempts will be made to recover partial credit for annual courses previously failed.
+Prior schools will be contacted in order to recover credit for courses due to the No-Credit rule.
+Attempts to recover half credit for full credit course will be made as well.